 The dog is not the issue.
-We are!
+We are.

 Training a dog often boils down to the good old trial-and-error approach.

 We at Dog Training For Humans believe any training is valid as long as it is

 It's not getting the confusion out of the dog.
 It's getting the dog out of the confusion.

-Here's our motto: If you are persistent, you will get it.
+Our motto: If you are persistent, you will get it.
 If you are consistent, your dog will get it.

 The Fourth Element is indispensable.
 For any dog training to be effective, it must be fun.
 If it’s no fun, it’s no good.

-Experience shows, the best way to train dogs is off the lead.
+Experience shows, the best way to train dogs is off-the-lead.
 We prefer to conduct sessions and group classes with dogs that are free to roam and socialize.
 Most of our training is based on lead-free activities.